llopisdon/skies-adsb/docs/CLOUDFLARE-TUNNEL.md

 https://rpi.yourdomain.com/skies-adsb/

 you should be presented with a landing page asking for your email.
-The email should be one from the list your added when creating the Cloudflare Tunnel Application in **step 10**.
+The email should be one from the list created the policy setup above.

 Enter your email and click "Send me a code".
+You will be presented with another form asking you for a code.
+Check your email.
+Enter in the code you received.
 You should now see the skies-adsb app running with air traffic being displayed.